jeremyButtler/freezeTB/README.md

   choices.
 One GUI which uses TclTk or another GUI that uses raylib.

-For all GUI freezeTB source install methods, make sure to copy the freezeTBFiles or the ftbResources (included in binary installs) directory (folder) to you `Documents` directory (folder).
+For all GUI freezeTB source (not pre-compiled) install methods, make sure to copy the freezeTBFiles or the ftbResources (included in binary installs) directory (folder) to you `Documents` directory (folder).

 The installation steps for the command line programs, are not covered here.
 If you wish to install a command line